HYBRID EVENT: You can participate in person at Orlando, Florida, USA or Virtually from your home or work.

 Biography:

-Prof (Dr).
-Ramesh Nagarajappa graduated from the prestigious Bapuji Dental College and Hospital, Davangere, India in 1999.
-I am presently working as a Professor and Head, in the Department of Public Health Dentistry at The Oxford Dental College which is affiliated to Rajiv Gandhi University of Health Sciences, Bangalore in India.
-I have post-graduation teaching experience of over 23 years and am guiding both PhD and MDS students.
-I have also authored 145 publications in various international and national reputed journals.
-Been a regular reviewer in many journals.
-I do have experience of delivering scientific presentations and chairing scientific sessions at various conferences.
+Prof. (Dr.) Ramesh Nagarajappa graduated from the prestigious Bapuji Dental College and Hospital, Davangere, India, in 1999.
+He is currently serving as Professor and Head of the Department of Public Health Dentistry at The Oxford Dental College, affiliated with Rajiv Gandhi University of Health Sciences, Bangalore, India.
+With over 23 years of postgraduate teaching experience, he guides both PhD and MDS students.
+He has authored 145 publications in various reputed national and international journals and is a regular reviewer for several academic journals.
+Prof. Nagarajappa also has extensive experience in delivering scientific presentations and chairing sessions at numerous conferences.

 Watsapp